kabaehr/training-angular2/Exercises/Exercise 1/README.md

 ## Exercise 1 ##

 This exercise is about setting up a simple Single-Page-Application using Angular 2, TypeScript and ASP.NET Core in Visual Studio 2015.
-You will also get a first glimpse to technologies used to manage and deploy dependencies in both the frontend web-application and the backend ASP.NET Core application.
+You will also get a first glimpse of the technologies used to manage and deploy dependencies in both the frontend web-application and the backend ASP.NET Core application.

 ### Prerequisites ###